 The Biology of the Spirit by Sherwin Nuland, who “reflects on the meaning of life by way of scrupulous and elegant detail about human physiology.”
 Wow.
 Who doesn’t want to know what it all means and why we’re here?
 Sherwin Nuland “was a clinical professor of surgery at Yale University, where he also taught bioethics and medical history.”
 He won the National Book Award for How we Die – and now he knows how we die.
 He died recently at age 83.

-I am truly floored by the brilliant contributors and topics On Being.
+I find solace and inspiration when I tune into the brilliant contributors and topics On Being.

 The discussions and teachers redirect my attention from business towards understanding what it means to be human and examining how I want to live.
 They have led me to make big changes in my life so I live it the way I want to, which is a bit unconventional and requires great courage.